groue/GRMustache/guides/delegate.md

 For instance, a tag like `{{person.name}}` is rendered once.
 Thus `template:willRenderReturnValueOfInvocation:` will be called once.
 If the person has been found, the invocation's key will be `@"name"`, and the return value the name of the person.
 If the person could not be found, the key will be `@"person"`, and the return value `nil`.

+Also: if a section tag `{{#name}}...{{/name}}` is provided with an NSArray, it will be rendered several times.
+However `template:willRenderReturnValueOfInvocation:` will be called once, with the array stored in the return value of the invocation.

 ### A practical use: debugging templates

 You may, for instance, locate keys that could not find any data: